 How to Plan the Most Amazing Trip on Canada’s Rocky Mountaineer Train

 We got up early to assemble on the platform at Banff’s train station in the sunshine to await the arrival of our Rocky Mountaineer train.
 We’re on the First Passage to the West route, travelling Banff-Kamloops-Vancouver over two days.
-As soon as cross the red carpet, are seated, and listen to the safety demonstration, we receive glasses of orange juice and (non-alcoholic) peach cider to toast our trip west.
+As soon as we cross the red carpet, are seated, and listen to the safety demonstration, we receive glasses of orange juice and (non-alcoholic) peach cider to toast our trip west.
 It’s a swish start to our rail adventure through the Canadian Rockies.

 This guide will help you determine whether the Rocky Mountaineer train is for you, including; what to pack, how to plan, and tips on how to best to enjoy your epic rail journey in the Canadian Rocky Mountains.

 What is the Rocky Mountaineer train

 Rocky Mountaineer has been awarded the prestigious World Travel Award as “World’s Leading Travel Experience by Train” multiple times.
 Not just in recognition of its excellent rail service but also the spectacular experiences that include the scenery, history and people along its routes.

 Which Rocky Mountaineer service is right for you

 The Rocky Mountaineer offers two levels of service, Gold Leaf and Silver Leaf.
 I had the privilege of travelling in the bi-level domed Gold Leaf coach, and I must say, it exceeded my expectations.